Introduction

 - Apply it to the stained area and softly rub in circular motions.

-- The baking soda acts as a mild abrasive, lifting stubborn stains without harming the skin.
+- The baking soda acts as a mild abrasive, lifting stubborn stains without hurting the skin.

 Alcohol-Based Solutions

-- For particularly stubborn marks, rubbing alcohol or hand sanitizer can be effective.
+- For really stubborn marks, rubbing alcohol or hand sanitizer can work well.

 - Use these sparingly, as they can dry the skin; always remember to moisturize afterward.